 If the visual system cannot control double vision well, the brain may suppress one eye, ignoring the input from it so that the world is not doubled.
-Suppression means the eyes are not working together to see binocularly, which can make visual training less effective.
+Suppression means the eyes are not working together to see binocularly and the eyes can no longer see the world three dimensionally, which can make visual training less effective.

 What you will need